Why should I use an Elder Law Attorney?

 January 5, 2018 | by the National Care Planning Council

-As the population of our country ages, more people will need help with legal or planning issues unique to aging seniors.
-This might include help with veterans' pension benefits, Medicaid, and estate planning (wills, trusts, powers of attorney, HIPAA authorizations, living wills and visitation directives).
-Other needs might include long term care and disability planning, solving disputes with family through mediation, guardianship and fiduciary administration, or confronting elder abuse.
+As our country's population ages, more people will need help with legal or planning issues unique to aging seniors.
+This might include help with veterans' pension benefits, Medicaid, and estate planning (wills, trusts, powers of attorney, HIPAA authorizations, living wills, and visitation directives).
+Other needs might include long-term care and disability planning, solving disputes with family through mediation, guardianship, and fiduciary administration, or confronting elder abuse.

-Elder Law attorneys represent a growing specialty of the law that helps the elderly deal with many of the complex needs affecting seniors and their loved ones.
-Elder Law attorneys can do a lot for their clients and are often necessary as state laws rule elder law matters.
+Elder Law attorneys represent a growing specialty of the law that helps the elderly deal with many complex needs affecting seniors and their loved ones.
+Elder Law attorneys can do much for their clients, which is often necessary as state laws rule elder law matters.
 Below is a list of services an elder law attorney might offer.
-This list is provided by the National Academy of Elder Law Attorneys' website, naela.org.
+The National Academy of Elder Law Attorneys' website, naela.org, provides this list.

 - Preservation or transfer of assets seeking to avoid spousal impoverishment when a spouse enters a nursing home